 - Persistent lying

 - Forcing someone into sexual activity against that person’s will

 - Lack of guilt or remorse over their behaviors

 - Lack of empathy

 If any of these symptoms are actively displayed by your child or adolescent, it is time to seek out professional help.
 Distressingly, if left untreated, the ramifications can be severe.
 But there is hope for your child.
-Valley Behavioral can help lead your child onto a path that will guide him or her into a happy, healthy, and productive future.
+Our mental health rehab center can help lead your child onto a path that will guide him or her into a happy, healthy, and productive future.

 Inpatient treatment programs are a very effective way for adolescents with conduct disorder to begin their path to recovery.
 When children and adolescents enter inpatient programs, they are entering a safe environment that provides a haven from the triggers the outside world has on their behaviors.
 They will be monitored 24 hours a day, 7 days a week in order to ensure this environment continuously aids in their healing process.
 A child’s time spent in inpatient care is designed to be one of education, healing, behavior modification, and personal growth without the presence of negative influences.
 It is arguably the best way for your child to receive the intense and thorough level of care that he or she needs in order to be properly treated for conduct disorder.